pitastrudl/wekanwiki/Export-Docker-Mongo-Data.md

 ## Important info

-You need to stop Wekan before importing MongoDB database with command
+You need to stop Wekan before importing MongoDB database with command:

-`mongorestore --drop`
+`docker stop wekan-app`

 And also check that in your start-wekan.sh or docker-compose.yml or similar that you have corrent MongoDB database name admin, wekan, etc.